-The worship leader will lead the praise and worship part of the chapel services and may be the one to lead vocally and/or instrumentally.
-It’s not our desire that the worship leader PERFORM for our attendees, but it is our goal is that the campers and staff in attendance will be LED to worship the Lord themselves, in spirit and truth.
+The worship leader will oversee the leadership the praise and worship part of the chapel services and may be the one to lead vocally and/or instrumentally.
+It’s not our desire that the worship leader perform for our attendees, but it is our goal is that the campers and staff in attendance will be led to worship the Lord themselves, in spirit and truth.
 The worship leader should be someone who feels comfortable leading music for different age groups, who is gifted musically, who is spiritually minded, and who can organize and communicate with speakers and others on the team.
 It’s helpful if they are able to play an instrument such as guitar or keyboard.
 The worship leader will emcee morning Bible Class and evening Chapel, transitioning from a songs, testimonies, dramas, etc. The worship leader will have several other team members join them vocally and instrumentally.
-(The worship leader should be willing to help in other areas of the camp in addition to planning the chapel sessions.)
+(The worship leader will assist in other areas of the camp in addition to planning the chapel sessions.)

-The media person will be responsible for getting quality, unique footage of campers throughout the week.
-The videographer will edit the footage to create a video for campers to refer back to for many years to come!
+The videographer will be responsible for getting quality, unique footage of campers throughout the week.
+The videographer will edit the footage to create and upload a video for campers to refer back to for many years to come!
 Merriwood provides a video camera, drone, and other equipment to facilitate the production of the weekly video.
 There is flexibility in what program is used for editing.
-Please feel free to contact us for more details!
+Please feel free to contact us for more details.

 COUNSELOR FOR STAFF CHILDREN

-Merriwood is seeking a few staff members who would share the role of watching staff children (ages 2-11).
-Typically, the staff children counselors rotate their times between working in the kitchen, counseling the staff kids, helping at the pool, belaying at the climbing wall, and helping with care packages.
+The counselors for staff children might help with additional tasks as well such as working in the kitchen, aquatic observing at the pool, belaying at the climbing wall, and helping with care packages.
 Staff childcare providers should be creative, enjoy children, and be able to structure the time they have with the children using the vast array of activities available through the camp setting to make the day active and enjoyable for the children.
 (Current High School Seniors and college-age students are welcome to apply for this role.
 Must have childcare experience.
 Drivers license preferred.)